SPSquonK/useleSS/README.md

 **This repository does not provide a production ready version of a FlyFF server.**

-In particular, specific code that is explicitely commented with a reference to the
+In particular, specific code that is explicitly commented with a reference to the
 [SquonK Hidden Boss License](http://squonk.fr/SquonK-Hidden-Boss-License.txt) should keep their comments.

-The [Source/Libraries/boost/pfr/detail/core17_generated.hpp file](Source/Libraries/boost/pfr/detail/core17_generated.hpp) is licensied under the Boost License by its author.
+The [Source/Libraries/boost/pfr/detail/core17_generated.hpp file](Source/Libraries/boost/pfr/detail/core17_generated.hpp) is licensed under the Boost License by its author.
 It is included in the project to break through the 100 limit.

 ## How to use this repository as a server developer?

-As this repository does not fix bugs/exploits, change some parts of the architecture and does not implement new major features, using it as the start point of your project is probably counter productive.
+As this repository does not fix bugs/exploits, change some parts of the architecture and does not implement new major features, using it as the start point for your project is probably counterproductive.

 The best way to use this repository is probably to clone two versions of it, `git checkout original-code` on one code, and use diff between the current HEAD and the initial commit (for example with a tool like WinMerge) to check for all the modifications.
-Then, integrate the modifications that you find usefull in your own code.
+Then, integrate the modifications that you find useful in your own code.

 Do not forget to put a message like `// Original code: SquonK, https://github.com/SPSquonK/useless` if you copy several lines of code.

-Examples of code that you might find usefull include:
+Examples of code that you might find useful include:
 - `SendPacket` / `BroadcastPacket` API
 - Neuz OnSnapshot error handling
 - `CWndTListBox` class: a CWndListBox templated by the type of the objects to display and the way to display them